Jetroid/jetroid.github.io/_micro/2020-06-01-staying-up-late.md

 Food for thought.

 <small>Yes, this was published at 4AM.
-I'm on a night own schedule right now.</small>
+I'm on a night owl schedule right now.</small>